Best Selling Colours

 Wall Paint Top 20

-New for 2024 is our high performing flat matt Wall Paint, launched with 56 colours from the Wood Paint range.
+New in 2024 was our high performing flat matt Wall Paint, launched with 56 colours reflected from the Wood Paint range.
 Made with the same VOC free exterior grade colour pigments that we use in all of our paint ranges, the depth of colour is rich and luxuriously enchanting.

 Heritage colours remain firm favourites across all paint ranges with the colours of Field Green, Old Sage Green, Bishop Blue and Cavepool Grey being just as popular in the Wall Paint range as they are in Wood Paint.